 Put the benefits up front and center and keep the reader interested by adding power words.
 Personalization is a good touch to add to your subject line and will often get the audience to open the email and read its contents.

-Talk Your Way to Email Marketing Success
+Psychology of Power Words: Talk Your Way to Email Marketing Success

 Words are powerful, and choosing the correct words can make the difference between success and failure in your marketing campaign.
 Remember that just because a term or phrase works well in one campaign doesn’t mean it will succeed in another.
-Always be smart when employing marketing power words and phrases and perform A/B testing to ensure you’re using them correctly.
+Always be smart when employing marketing power words and phrases, and perform A/B testing to ensure you’re using them correctly.

 About the Author